INTERVIEW | 'Greater onus on Modi to bring peace': Pak ex-foreign minister Khurshid Kasuri

 Q) Mir also said that General Bajwa conducted the back channel talks with India without the knowledge of PM Imran Khan.

-Though, you might find it interesting that even the American State Department was kept out of the loop on Afghan matters which were being handled by directly ISI and CIA and it was sometimes jokingly said that he had to be given a crash course on Afghanistan at the time of the Geneva Accords which led to the Soviet troops from Afghanistan.
+Though you might find it interesting that even the US secretary of state George Shultz was kept out of the loop on Afghan matters which were being handled directly by ISI and CIA and it was sometimes jokingly said that he had to be given a crash course on Afghanistan at the time of the Geneva Accords which led to the withdrawal of Soviet troops from Afghanistan.

 Q) Modi visited Lahore in 2015 during Nawaz Sharif’s time.
 Now that his party is in power, do you think it's another opportunity for both countries?